-- 16 nights accommodations, (double occupancy, in charming boutique hotels, or good modern ones when necessary)
+- 18 nights accommodations (double occupancy, in charming boutique hotels, or good modern ones, when best available.)

-- Unless a meal is family-style, you may order your choice of dishes in restaurants.*
+- Unless a meal is family-style, you may order your choice of dishes in restaurants; see Food Notes below.*

-- All ground transportation by private, high-top Sprinter van with excellent, professional driver
+- All ground transportation by private Sprinter van with excellent, professional driver

-- Bottled water always available in the van for road trips
+- Bottled water available in the van for road trips.

-- Museum visits to see the textiles of Turkey
+- Museum visits to see the textiles and archeology of Turkey

 - Cooking class and lunch in a private home

-- Entrance to all historical sights on the itinerary such as Çatalhuyuk ancient city, Ephesus, etc.
+- Entrance to all six UNESCO sites on the itinerary: Çatalhüyük ancient city, Byzantine cave churches, Ephesus, etc.

 - SPECIAL!
-Photo book of your adventure once you return.
+Photo book of your adventure once you return home.

 For more information, E-mail Cynthia: [email protected]